Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Results

 \cite{arditi2024refusal} show that the model can be made to refuse more by adding the refusal vector to the activation stream.
 It is potentially beneficial to apply both the false refusal vector ablation and true refusal vector addition to get a more useful model without harming the safety guard.
 To investigate the effectiveness of this approach, we evaluate the performance of \textsc{Llama-2-7b-chat} on harmful data, pseudo-harmful data and general tasks under each combination of the adding coefficient $\alpha$ and orthogonalization coefficient $\lambda$.
 Results are given in Figure \ref{fig:grid}.
-We refer readers to the Appendix \ref{sec:gemma_add} for results of \textsc{Gemma-7b} model.
+We refer readers to Appendix \ref{sec:gemma_add} for results of \textsc{Gemma-7b} model.
 The baseline value below each plot shows the original model performance before the intervention.
-As shown in Figure \ref{fig:grid}, adding the true refusal vector can indeed make the model safer by inducing the refusal behaviour.
-In the region where $\alpha \geq 0.2 $ and $\lambda \geq 0.6 $ as highlighted in the figure, the model behaves relatively safe on the Jailbreakbench with a low compliance rate compared to the original model (baseline).
+As shown in Figure \ref{fig:grid}, adding the true refusal vector can indeed make the model safer by inducing more refusal behavior.
+In the region where $\alpha \geq 0.2 $ and $\lambda \geq 0.6 $ as highlighted in the figure, the model behaves relatively safe on Jailbreakbench with a low compliance rate compared to the original model (baseline).
 This also leads to a low compliance rate on pseudo-harmful data such as OR-Bench-Hard.
 However, we see a degradation of general capacity measured by the accuracy on ARC-C, MMLU and perplexity on Wikitext.
-Therefore, the ablation operation is a more surgical approach than the addition, which was used by SCAN \citep{an2024automatic}, and indeed leads to a general performance degradation.
+Therefore, the ablation operation is a more surgical approach than the addition, which was used by SCAN \citep{an2024automatic} leading to general performance degradation, while our method does not.

-However, the performance on TruthfulQA \citep{lin-etal-2022-truthfulqa} has increased as the $\alpha$ increases.
+However, the performance on TruthfulQA \citep{lin-etal-2022-truthfulqa} increases as $\alpha$ increases.
 The BLUE score reaches $64.6$ under the setting of $\alpha=0.8, \lambda = 0.8$, compared to the baseline value of $45.3$.
-As we inspect the model responses, adding the refusal vector tends to make the model more conservative or refusing to answer, which is favoured by the TruthfulQA questions.
-Based on above observation, it is important to pay attention to the general performance degradation when adding true refusal vector to make the model safer since it is not as surgical as the ablation operation.
+As we inspect the model responses, adding the refusal vector tends to make the model more conservative and more likely to refuse to answer, which is favoured by the TruthfulQA questions.
+Based on the above observation, it is important to pay attention to the general performance degradation when adding true refusal vector to make the model safer, since it is not as surgical as the ablation operation.
+Therefore, we propose ablation as a mitigation approach versus the addition in \citet{shi-etal-2024-navigating}.